polkadot-js/docs/docs/api-contract/start/basics.md

 ---

 ## Intro
 The `@polkadot/api-contract` comes with 4 general helpers and has `*Rx`-based versions for the users of the `ApiRx` version of the API.
 However here we will focus only on the `ApiPromise`-based version of the helpers, in much the same way as the [API documentation](../../api/intro.md).
-The 3 main interfaces provided are -
+The four main interfaces provided are:

 - [CodePromise](code.md) - upload and instantiate a WASM blob
 - [BlueprintPromise](blueprint.md) - instantiate a contract from on-chain code